Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Semantic Communication-Enabled Cooperative Spectrum Sensing

-Single-user SemCom (SU-SemCom), illustrated in Fig.\,\ref{fig:SU-SemCom}, instantiates the general framework in Section\,\ref{SubSec.GeneralFramework} as a task-oriented point-to-point link.
+Single-user SemCom, illustrated in Fig.\,\ref{fig:SU-SemCom}, instantiates the general framework in Section\,\ref{SubSec.GeneralFramework} as a task-oriented point-to-point link.
 In this context, the local processing function $\mathcal{F}(\cdot;\boldsymbol{\alpha})$ in Eq.\,\eqref{eq:encoding} serves as a semantic encoder, mapping the raw observations into a compact representation $\mathbf{y}^{t}$ that is resilient to channel impairments.
 Correspondingly, the fusion function $\mathcal{G}(\cdot;\boldsymbol{\beta})$ in Eq.\,\eqref{eq:decoding} acts as a semantic decoder at the FC to directly infer the spectrum occupancy $\hat{H}^{t}$ from the received noisy signal $\mathbf{z}^{t}$.
 Unlike conventional separate source-channel coding, $\mathcal{F}(\cdot;\boldsymbol{\alpha})$ and $\mathcal{G}(\cdot;\boldsymbol{\beta})$ are jointly optimized to maximize detection accuracy under the constraints of the reporting channel.
+Specifically, this can be formulated as minimizing a task-specific loss function, such as cross-entropy $\mathcal{L}_{CE}(\cdot, \cdot)$ between true label $H^t$ and $\hat{H}^t$:

+where the expectation is taken over sensing noise, PU signal statistics, and reporting channel variations.
 A representative work~\cite{mlsp/Yi22} implements this architecture using a deep autoencoder for remote spectrum sensing.
 By treating the reporting channel as a non-trainable layer within the neural network, the encoder learns to extract and protect decision-critical features (e.g., low-dimensional manifolds of covariance matrices) against noise and fading.
 Experimental evidence suggests that such end-to-end learning effectively eliminates the ``cliff effect'' observed in digital transmission, maintaining robust detection performance even in low SNR regimes where quantization-based methods fail.